Importing a metric (Excel or RT 2012 format)

 a.
 The column names must be in the first row of the selected sheet.

 b.
-The bills of quantities must then be described line by line with the following information in the columns:
+The metric must then be described line-by-line with the following information in the columns:

 - IFC object type (mandatory), observing upper and lower case: